 In addition to brick-and-mortar options, you can join credit unions online.
 Those institutions might serve customers nationally, or they may operate primarily in small areas.
 Either way, the membership rules are the same.

-Donations and group membership: If you’re wondering how you fall into the same group as others who don’t live anywhere near you and might not share other characteristics, the solution is typically joining a group.
-At several of the credit unions below, you can become eligible by joining nonprofit organizations or making a small donation to certain causes.
+Donations and group membership: If you’re wondering how you fall into the same group as others who don’t live anywhere near you—and you might not have anything in common with—the solution is typically joining a group.
+At several of the credit unions below, you can become eligible by joining nonprofit organizations or making a small donation to selected causes.

 3 Credit Unions That are Easy to Join Online

 Alliant Credit Union is one of the largest credit unions in the U.S. based on assets.
-Headquartered in Chicago, IL, Alliant is available for individuals who live in surrounding areas, work for or belong to select organizations, or have family members who are Alliant members.
+Headquartered in Chicago, IL, Alliant is available to individuals who live in surrounding areas, work for or belong to specific organizations, or have family members who are Alliant members.
 Additional highlights:

 - Easy membership: Anybody who becomes a member of Foster Care to Success (FCS) by donating $10 or more can apply to join Alliant.
 FCS is a nonprofit organization that helps individuals as they leave the foster care system.